thallisphp/angular-common/README.md

 ## TODO
 - Upload modularized and improved versions.
 - Ensure compatibility with bower.
-- Create an upload directive using the preprocess method.
 - Write tests for all directives, services, and filters.
 - Add a list of dependencies

+## Directives to add
+- Slugify
+- Autoresize
+- Preprocess image upload